WATCH: Judicial Service Commission interviews

-Sharks loose forward joins 13 players who defeated the Barbarians for Test against Italy

-A midwinter trip to explore the local history and lesser routes of central Namaqualand

-The Judicial Service Commission will conduct interviews for the position of deputy chief justice from July 2-3 2025.
+Judicial Service Commission will interview for the position of deputy chief justice from July 2-3.

-The Judicial Service Commission (JSC) is interviewing candidates for the position of deputy chief justice from July 2 to July 3 2025 in Johannesburg.
+The candidates are Judge President D Mlambo; Judge President of the Gauteng Division of the High Court Judge President P Tlaletsi; Judge President of the Northern Cape Division of the High Court Judge President C J Musi; and Judge President of the North West Division of the High Court.

 WATCH: Judicial Service Commission interviews

+The JSC interviews are being held at the Office of the Chief Justice in Midrand

-The Judicial Service Commission will conduct interviews for the position of deputy chief justice from July 2-3 2025.
+Judicial Service Commission will interview for the position of deputy chief justice from July 2-3.

-The Judicial Service Commission (JSC) is interviewing candidates for the position of deputy chief justice from July 2 to July 3 2025 in Johannesburg.
+The candidates are Judge President D Mlambo; Judge President of the Gauteng Division of the High Court Judge President P Tlaletsi; Judge President of the Northern Cape Division of the High Court Judge President C J Musi; and Judge President of the North West Division of the High Court.

 Would you like to comment on this article?